-Our relationship with certain union employees may be overseen by the National Labor Relations Board.
-Our activities also are regulated by various agencies of the countries, states, provinces and other localities in which we sell our products.
+Our relationship with certain union employees is regulated by various agencies of the countries, states, provinces and other localities in which we sell our products.

 Medical Device Clearance and Approval

 To be commercially distributed in the U.S., a medical device must, unless exempt, receive clearance or approval from the FDA pursuant to the Federal Food, Drug, and Cosmetic Act ("FDCA").
 For lower risk class II devices, we must generally submit a premarket notification requesting clearance for commercial distribution known as a "510(k)" clearance.
 Our condoms, lubricants, contact lens solution, wound wash and home pregnancy test kits are regulated as class II devices.
 Some other low risk devices, including SPINBRUSH and other battery powered toothbrushes, are in class I and are generally exempted from the 510(k) requirement.
 To obtain 510(k) clearance, a device must be determined to be substantially equivalent in intended use and in safety and effectiveness to a benchmark device, or "predicate" that is already legally in commercial distribution.
 Any modification to a 510(k) cleared device that could significantly affect its safety or effectiveness, or that would constitute a change in its intended use, generally requires a new 510(k) clearance.
 We may determine that a new 510(k) clearance is not required, but if the FDA disagrees, it may retroactively require a 510(k) clearance and may require us to cease marketing or recall the modified device until 510(k) clearance is obtained.